SmartekWorks/smartekworks.github.io/swat/setup_execservices.md

 * `downloadDir`: The default download directory of your browser.
 You cannot use **Obtain Download** system operation if you do not set the value.
 * `firefoxProfile`: The path of Firefox profile which your want to start the testing browser with.
 This is useful when you want to test on Firefox with special settings or addons.

+#### Notes

+* When you start local execution server on Windows 8, you may find a warning message showing "Could not open/create prefs root node Software\JavaSoft\Prefs at root 0x80000002.
+Windows RegCreateKeyEx(...) returned error code 5.".
+You can ignore this message, as it will not influence the execution.
+You can also remove this message by adding the key `HKEY_LOCAL_MACHINE\Software\JavaSoft\Prefs` to registry.

 #### Next Steps

 To enable execution on various types, versions of OS and Browsers are not a easy task, because there are a lot of settings of you OSes and browsers may influence the execution.
 We offer several suggestions to made the process easier.